 At this time, Shelby Farms Park will remain open with regular operating hours.
 Our goal is to remain open as a resource for the community for as long as it is safely possible.

 Shelby Farms Park Conservancy (SFPC) is closely monitoring the rapidly changing developments of the COVID-19 situation and will continue to follow the Centers for Disease Control and Prevention’s (CDC) guidelines, as well as the recommendations of local health officials.

-The safety and well-being of our visitors, volunteers and staff is our top priority.
+The safety and well-being of our visitors, volunteers and staff are our top priority.
 Here are some of the ways we’re staying on top of this:

 While we would love to see you in the park, if you’re feeling sick, we urge you to stay home and to follow the CDC’s recommendations.